Due to the high volume during the holiday season, delivery may be delayed by a few days. We apologize for the inconvenience.

 My makeshift SMA-to-BNC adapter (crafted in two steps but maintaining 50 ohms throughout), the indispensable stylus (left) and the printed manual.

-For optimal performance, hang the loop antenna outdoors, away from noise sources, and run the cable inside to your receiver.
+It’s best to hang up the loop antenna outdoors, as far away from noise sources, and feed the cable inside to your receiver.

 The YouLoop

-The "YouLoop" from the Elektor Store is a great starting point for a proper antenna.
-Keep in mind, though, it's not designed for permanent outdoor use.
-Also, make sure there's nothing inside the loop! :-)
+The "YouLoop" from the Elektor Store is a good starting point for a proper antenna.
+Remember though that it's not really suitable for permanent outdoor use.
+Also, there should be nothing inside the loop :-)

 Welcome to Radio

-Once you understand the quirks of radio wave propagation, the tuning and listening experience with the ATS25 max-Decoder rivals that of many “big box” receivers.
-Operating the ATS25 with the included stylus takes some getting used to.
-Initially, when I misplaced the stylus, I had to use my fingertip to select the tiny fields and icons on the touch screen, which worked, albeit less precisely.
-Another minor issue was keeping the radio steady and slightly angled, given the stiff (semi-rigid) coax cable from the loop antenna connected at the back.
-I resolved this by placing the radio on a smartphone holder.
+Once you understand the quirks of radio wave propagation enhances the tuning and listening experience with the ATS25 max-Decoder, making it comparable to many “big box” receivers.
+Using the included stylus to operate the touch screen can take some getting used to.
+When I misplaced the stylus, I had to use my fingertip to select the tiny fields and icons, which was less precise.
+Another challenge was keeping the radio steady and slightly angled due to the stiff coax cable from the loop antenna connected at the back.
+I solved this by placing the radio on a smartphone holder, which provided stability and a comfortable viewing angle.
 Yes, I’m accustomed to SW receivers weighing 20 kg and more (Collins, Hallicrafters, you know).

 Smartphone holder secures the receiver

-I used an inexpensive smartphone holder to secure the receiver at a comfortable angle for viewing and operation.
-It even has a spot for the stylus.
+An inexpensive smartphone holder proved to be an excellent solution for securing the receiver at a comfortable angle for both viewing and operation.
+The holder even had a convenient spot for the stylus.

 I tuned into numerous local QSOs on the 80-meter SSB band (3.5 MHz), a "chat" band with daytime communication distances of up to 300 km between stations.
-On the 20-meter band (14 MHz), I received old-school RTTY and even some SSTV, although I didn't attempt to decode the SSTV on my PC.
+On the 20-meter band (14 MHz), I received old-school RTTY and even some SSTV signals, though I didn't attempt to decode the SSTV on my PC.
 The 40-meter band (7 MHz) is excellent for testing the automatic CW decoding capabilities of the ATS25 max-Decoder, provided the radio is connected to your local Wi-Fi network.

 Receiver bands list